gcm1991/Data-Analysis/README.md

 # Data-Analysis
 This repository contains various professional and personal projects in which I utilize various statistical techniques to analyze the data.
+Listed below are the main projects with short descriptions and a link to preview an R notebook.

 Feelings and Vote Choice (Classification) https://htmlpreview.github.io/?https://github.com/gcm1991/Data-Analysis/blob/main/Feelings%20%26%20Vote%20Choice%20(Classification).nb.html